Alaska, Discovering

 Inside the Salty Dawg Saloon

-Today, the tradition continues and tourists sign a dollar and pin it to the wall.
-Every year the employees take down the “low-hanging dollars” and end up donating them to local charities.
-For example, last year it was approximately $80K that was pulled down and donated.
+Today, the tradition continues, and tourists sign a dollar and pin it to the wall.
+Every year, the employees take down the “low-hanging dollars” and donate them to local charities.
+For example, last year, approximately $80K was donated.
 It’s a must-see!

-Of course, we left our mark in a spot that was not ‘low-hanging’ so hopefully, it remains on the wall for some time.
+Of course, we left our mark in a spot that was not ‘low-hanging,’ so hopefully, it will remain on the wall for some time.

 Getting to the Salty Dawg Saloon